-For many graphs H, the minimum degree condition in Theorem 1 is best-possible up to the term $\gamma n$ .
-For example, suppose that H is a $K_r$ -factor (that is, we seek a collection of vertex-disjoint copies of $K_r$ in G that together cover all the vertices in G).
-So $\chi(H) = r$ , $\Delta(H) = r - 1$ and H has bandwidth r - 1.
-Suppose that G is obtained from two disjoint vertex classes A and B of sizes n/r + 1 and (r - 1)n/r - 1 respectively so that G contains all edges other than those with both endpoints in A. Then it is easy to see that G does not contain a $K_r$ -factor, however, $\delta(G) = \left(\frac{r-1}{r}\right)n - 1$ .
-In fact, note that the famous Hajnal-Szemerédi theorem [21] asserts that an n-vertex graph G contains a $K_r$ -factor provided r|n and $\delta(G) \geq \left(\frac{r-1}{r}\right)n$ .
+For many graphs H, the minimum degree condition in Theorem 1 is best-possible up to the term γn .
+For example, suppose that H is a K_r -factor (that is, we seek a collection of vertex-disjoint copies of K_r in G that together cover all the vertices in G).
+So $\chi(H) = r$, $\Delta(H) = r - 1$ and H has bandwidth r - 1.
+Suppose that G is obtained from two disjoint vertex classes A and B of sizes n/r + 1 and (r - 1)n/r - 1 respectively so that G contains all edges other than those with both endpoints in A. Then it is easy to see that G does not contain a K_r -factor, however, $\delta(G) = \binom{r-1}{r} n - 1$.
+In fact, note that the famous Hajnal-Szemerédi theorem [18] asserts that an n-vertex graph G contains a K_r -factor provided r|n and $\delta(G) \geq \binom{r-1}{r} n$.
 Thus, this extremal example is sharp.
-(Note though for many r-partite graphs F, a significantly lower minimum degree condition than that in Theorem 1 ensures an F-factor, see [29].)
+(Note though for many r-partite graphs F, a significantly lower minimum degree condition than that in Theorem 1 ensures an F-factor, see [26].)

 As for many other problems in the area, this extremal example has the characteristic that it contains a large independent set.
 There has thus been significant interest in seeking variants of classical results in extremal graph theory, where one now forbids the host graph from containing a large independent set.
-Indeed, nearly 50 years ago, Erdős and Sós [18] initiated the study of the Turán problem under the additional assumption of small independence number.
-That is, they considered the number of edges in an n-vertex $K_r$ -free graph with independence number o(n).
-This topic is now known as Ramsey-Turán theory and has been extensively studied by numerous authors (see e.g. [2, 17, 31, 34]).
-More recently, there has been interest in similar questions but where now one seeks a $K_r$ -factor in an n-vertex graph with independence number o(n) and large minimum degree (see [3, 4, 22]).
+Indeed, nearly 50 years ago, Erdős and Sós [16] initiated the study of the Turán problem under the additional assumption of small independence number.
+That is, they considered the number of edges in an n-vertex K_r -free graph with independence number o(n).
+This topic is now known as Ramsey-Turán theory and has been extensively studied by numerous authors (see e.g. [2, 15, 28, 31]).
+More recently, there has been interest in similar questions but where now one seeks a K_r -factor in an n-vertex graph with independence number o(n) and large minimum degree (see [3, 4, 19]).

 A stronger notion of a graph not containing a large independent set, is that of being locally dense.
-More precisely, given $\rho, d > 0$ , we say that an n-vertex graph G is $(\rho, d)$ -dense if every $X \subseteq V(G)$ satisfies $e(G[X]) \ge d\binom{|X|}{2} - \rho n^2$ .
-Note that the property of being locally dense is weaker than being dense and (pseudo)random and stronger than having sublinear independence number.
+More precisely, given $\rho, d > 0$, we say that an n-vertex graph G is (ρ, d) -dense if every $X \subseteq V(G)$ satisfies $e(G[X]) \ge d\binom{|X|}{2} - \rho n^2$.
 Locally dense graphs have been considered in a number of previous papers.
-For example, there have been several papers on a question of Erdős, Faudree, Rousseau, and Schelp [16]; there they considered a variant of the notion of $(\rho, d)$ -dense, and asked for the values of $\rho$ and d that guarantee a $(\rho, d)$ -dense graph contains a triangle.
+For example, there have been several papers on a question of Erdős, Faudree, Rousseau, and Schelp [14]; there they considered a variant of the notion of (ρ, d) -dense, and asked for the values of ρ and d that guarantee a (ρ, d) -dense graph contains a triangle.
 One can view the notion of locally dense as a parameter that ensures a graph is in some sense 'random-like'.
-Therefore, there has been interest in determining the number of (homomorphic) copies of a fixed graph H in a $(\rho, d)$ -dense graph G, and in particular whether this count is close to the value obtained if G were a random graph; the study of this topic (for graphs and hypergraphs) was initiated by Kohayakawa, Nagle, Rödl and Schacht [25].
+Therefore, there has been interest in determining the number of (homomorphic) copies of a fixed graph H in a (ρ, d) -dense graph G, and in particular whether this count is close to the value obtained if G were a random graph; the study of this topic (for graphs and hypergraphs) was initiated by Kohayakawa, Nagle, Rödl and Schacht [22].